Bananapoco/Hmmify/README.md

 # Hmmify: AI-Powered Minecraft Villager Vocal Transformer

-A fun web app that transforms any audio track into a Minecraft villager "singing" cover, complete with silly dancing animations.
+Web app that turns any audio into a Minecraft villager "singing" cover using Demucs vocal seperation and RVC

 ## Key Features